Our vision and mission

 - a research and development laboratory for the implementation of novel bioengineered systems and instruments, and for the development of specialised assays.

-- an “open” bioengineering facility for microfluidic systems and advanced cellular models development, production and analysis, including organoids/tumeroids, organ-on-chips and microphysiological systems.
+- an “open” bioengineering facility for microfluidic and biomaterial systems and advanced cellular models development, production and analysis, including organoids/tumeroids, organ-on-chips and microphysiological systems.

 - an innovation, educational and knowledge center in bioengineering that catalyses interdisciplinary collaborations through ideation and design, technological incubation, and direct interaction with the clinical centers and industrial partners.